Position and Velocity Estimation Accuracy in MIMO-OFDM ISAC Networks: A Fisher Information Analysis

-Despite these efforts, most existing studies derive \acp{CRLB} for simplified scenarios, typically focusing on isolated parameters such as propagation delay, angle, or Doppler, in monostatic or bistatic configurations.
-However, a unified theoretical framework for analyzing the accuracy of joint position and velocity estimation in \ac{ISAC} networks remains underdeveloped.
+Despite these efforts, most prior \ac{CRLB}-based studies focus on simplified scenarios, analyzing individual parameters (e.g., delay, angle, Doppler) in monostatic or bistatic setups.
+However, a unified framework for joint position and velocity estimation in \ac{ISAC} networks is still lacking.
 This gap is increasingly relevant as future mobile networks are expected to leverage spatially distributed infrastructure, enabling cooperative sensing in both monostatic and bistatic modes to enhance coverage, robustness, and situational awareness \cite{StrAleAma:L24, KaiHanMas:C25, KaiMas:C24,FavMatPucPaoXuGio:J25,DehPucJunGioPaoCai:J24}.

-Understanding the fundamental performance limits of cooperative \ac{ISAC} systems is crucial not only for benchmarking estimation algorithms but also for informing key system-level design choices, such as physical layer resources allocation, \ac{BS} placement and selection, and cooperative networking strategies \cite{ManTagTebMizetal:J25} .
-As \ac{ISAC} transitions from a theoretical framework to a practical cornerstone of future wireless networks, quantitatively characterizing these limits becomes imperative.
-In the absence of such insights, efforts to optimize \ac{ISAC}-enabled applications may suffer from avoidable inefficiencies, resource misallocation, and performance bottlenecks.
+Understanding the fundamental performance limits of cooperative \ac{ISAC} is essential for benchmarking algorithms and guiding system-level design choices, such as resource allocation, \ac{BS} placement, and cooperation strategies \cite{ManTagTebMizetal:J25}.
+As \ac{ISAC} becomes a practical foundation of wireless networks, quantitatively characterizing these limits is critical to avoid inefficiencies and performance bottlenecks.